zhangfanmark/DeepWMA/README.md

     Deep white matter analysis (DeepWMA): fast and consistent tractography segmentation.
     Medical Image Analysis 65 (2020): 101761

+# Version update

+The tensorflow2 (2.3.0) version is in Tensorflow2 branch.

 # Example

 See the following script for instructions: